dchandak99/BERT-Sentiment/README.md

 *Note:* For the .py file, ensure transformers is installed (command: pip install transformers) and set correct paths in lines 76 and 227.

 ### Links:
-Useful links to tutorials have been given inside the notebook to guide you through
+Useful comments and links to tutorials have been given inside the notebook to guide you through